MissStrong/ICS4UE_Semester_1_2018-2019/21_Activity_16_Recursion/1-Lesson-Recursion.md

 > Exercise 16-1
 >
-> Search the word Recursion on Google.
+> Search the word *recursion* on Google.
 What happens?
 >
 > [See image](../Images/Recursion.md).